danillouz/learning-go/posts/1-getting-started.md

 }
 ```

-Install the package; from inside the `hello-world` directory you can run:
+Install the package; from inside the `hello` directory you can run:

 ```
 > go install